Brevex/Brevex/README.md

 <img align="right" alt="gif" height="70" style="border-radius:50px;" src="https://media.tenor.com/S61VCO73mOAAAAAj/linux-tux.gif">
 <h1>Hello, I'm Breno</h1>

-<p>A curious software developer who likes to explore technologies like Rust and Java to combine performance
-and productivity, taking advantage of both worlds of programming.
-IT Undergraduate Student at Federal University of Rio Grande do Norte.</p>
+<p>A curious software developer passionate about exploring technologies like Rust and Java to blend performance with productivity, leveraging the best of both programming worlds.
+Currently an undergraduate student in Computer Science at the Federal University of Rio Grande do Norte.</p>

 <h3>Languages</h3><br>